-10 Assessment of Impacts and Identification of Management Actions
+9 Assessment of Impacts and Identification of Management Actions

-During this phase investigation it was found that the greatest number of impacts could occur within the construction phase, but if the High sensitivity / No-Go areas are avoided, then the impacts would be limited on the aquatic environment.
+During this phase of the investigation it was found that the greatest number of impacts could occur within the construction phase, however the High sensitivity / No-Go areas can be avoided, thus the impacts would be limited on the aquatic environment.

-With regard to the decommissioning phase, these impacts would be the same as those in the construction phase, but again limited if all sensitive aquatic habitats are avoided.
+With regard to the decommissioning phase, these impacts would be the same as those in the construction phase, but again limited as all sensitive aquatic habitats were avoided.

-10.1 Alternatives Assessment
+9.1 Alternatives Assessment